 I Hype Myself Up Before I Leave

 One of my favorite things to do to improve my mood before I travel is to research the city I’m visiting.
-I look at pictures on Instagram, read blog posts about the best things to do there, and plan my routes on google earth so I can see what my surroundings will look like.
+Looking at pictures on Instagram, reading blog posts about the best things to do there, and planing my routes on google earth so I can see what my surroundings will look like usually helps.

 I Don’t Force Myself to Stick to A Strict Itinerary

 I love to plan things and when I go to a new country or city, I like to plan out the things I want to do there.
 However, I never, ever plan a strict itinerary because I find that it not only takes away from the beauty of adventure, but also stresses me out and makes me feel depressed.